fernandosjp/puc-rio-backend/README.md

-# Backend Finance Manager
+# Splitfy Backend

-Finance Manager backend API.
+Splitfy backend API.
 To check API documentation on Swagger follow the instructions to get the server running and then [click here](http://127.0.0.1:5000/openapi/swagger#/).

 ---
 ## External Services